Modeling $(\infty,1)$-categories with Segal spaces: Segal spaces, Dwyer--Kan equivalences, and isofibrations

 \begin{prop} Let $f\colon X\to Y$ be a Reedy fibration between Segal spaces.
 Then the following are equivalent: \begin{rome} \item the map $f$ is an isofibration, \item the map $f$ has the right lifting property against either inclusion $F[0]\hookrightarrow \NI$, where $\NI$ denotes the nerve of the free-living isomorphism. \end{rome} \end{prop}

-\begin{proof} The map $f\colon X\to Y$ has the right lifting property against $F[0]\hookrightarrow\NI$ if and only if the induced map $f_{-,0}\colon X_{-,0}\to Y_{-,0}$ has the right lifting property against $F[0]\hookrightarrow \NI$.
+\begin{proof} The map $f\colon X\to Y$ has the right lifting property against $F[0]\hookrightarrow\NI$ if and only if the induced map $f_{-,0}\colon X_{-,0}\to Y_{-,0}$ has the right lifting property against $F[0]\hookrightarrow \NI$ (viewed as a map of simplicial sets).
 The map $f_{-,0}$ is an inner fibration between quasi-categories by \cref{lem:undqcat} (ii), so that \cite[Proposition 2.4]{Joyal} implies that the map $f_{-,0}$ has the said lifting property if and only if the induced functor $c(X_{-,0})\to c(Y_{-,0})$ between homotopy categories is an isofibration.
 By \cref{lem:undqcat}~(iii), we conclude that this is the case if and only if $f$ is an isofibration. \end{proof}

-Finally, we prove a technical result about isofibrations, that will be useful later on. \begin{defn} Let $X$ be a Segal space. \begin{rome} \item The \emph{space of homotopy equivalences} of $X$ is the subspace $X_\mathrm{hoeq}\subseteq X_1$ consisting of those maps $F[1]\to X$ whose image in the homotopy category $\ho X$ is an isomorphism. \item The \emph{underlying Segal groupoid} of $X$ is the sub-simplicial space $X^\simeq\subseteq X$ given at $m\geq 0$ by the simplicial set
+Finally, we prove a technical result about isofibrations that will be useful later on. \begin{defn} Let $X$ be a Segal space. \begin{rome} \item The \emph{space of homotopy equivalences} of $X$ is the subspace $X_\mathrm{hoeq}\subseteq X_1$ consisting of those maps $F[1]\to X$ whose image in the homotopy category $\ho X$ is an isomorphism. \item The \emph{underlying Segal groupoid} of $X$ is the sub-simplicial space $X^\simeq\subseteq X$ given at $m\geq 0$ by the simplicial set

 \end{rome} \end{defn}

 \begin{lemma} Let $X,Y$ be Segal spaces and $X\to Y$ be an isofibration in $\Dsset$.
 Then: \begin{rome} \item every map $\NI\to X$ factors as $\NI\to X^{\simeq}\hookrightarrow X$, \item every map $\NI\times \NI\to X$ factors as $\NI\times \NI\to X^{\simeq}\hookrightarrow X$, \item the underlying simplicial set $(X^\simeq)_{-,0}$ is a Kan complex, \item the induced map $(X^\simeq)_{-,0}\to (Y^\simeq)_{-,0}$ is a fibration in $\sset$. \end{rome} \end{lemma}